Updated 23 March 2021 at 15.30 pm

 When you should arrive

-If you have already made your travel plans and cannot change them or it is expensive to do so, please do not worry.
-You can travel to Leeds as planned, but please make sure you let us know when you plan to arrive.
+If you have already made travel plans and cannot change them or it is expensive to do so, you can travel to Leeds as planned, but please make sure you let us know when you plan to arrive.
 Complete our international arrival form (in the section below "Book your arrival and self-isolation support") so that we can support your travel and arrival.
 For more information, including how to travel safely, please see our travel information page and the FAQs on the coronavirus website.

 Accommodation for your first night and beyond